 A new wave of poetry, collaborating with nature.
 Her creativity is going to shift the poetry scene — BBC Radio London

-A poet and plant-whisperer, Jade has performed her poetry on BBC Radio 3 ('The Miracle of Mould') and in association with BBC Proms ('The Art of Splinters').
-She has been commissioned to write for other BBC podcasts such as celebrating Shakespeare’s 400th anniversary through song ('I can’t fall in love with the night') and spoken word specials on BBC Introducing ('Contains Strong Language festival.
+Jade's poetry has been broadcast and commissioned by BBC Radio 3 ('The Miracle of Mould') and BBC Proms ('The Art of Splinters').
+She has been commissioned to write for other BBC podcasts such as celebrating Shakespeare’s 400th anniversary through song and spoken word specials for BBC's Contains Strong Language festival.
 Algal Bloom was released through Warren Records, with funding and support from the PRS foundation, Make Noise Hull and BBC Introducing.
 Here is a link to all her BBC commissions.

 After graduating from Cambridge (Homerton College) with first-class honours in French and Russian, Jade worked abroad as a travel writer for Culture Trip.
 She returned to complete a Masters in Creative Writing at the University of East Anglia, graduating with distinction and a focus in ecopoetics.

 Jade then became a poetry editor at Ambit while working at The Poetry Society, and has judged numerous competitions including the Costa Book Awards and the Ginkgo Prize with co-judge Simon Armitage, the biggest ecopoetry competition in the world.
 Jade continues to lead workshops, tutor students at The Poetry School, perform widely at literature and music festivals, and complete various commissions and writer-in-residencies.

 A Ledbury Emerging Poetry Critic and now mentor, winning Best Reviewer in the Saboteur Awards, Jade's criticism has been published in the Guardian, Times Literary Supplement, the Observer and The Telegraph as well as her current home The Times.